Key Points

 2. There are twice as many curing oven fails as there are passes.
 That is not good news.

 3. The discrete data can tell us how many more failed curing oven tests there are than passed tests.
-However, the discrete data cannot tell us if the curing oven fails are too cool or too hot.
+However, the discrete data cannot tell us if the curing oven fails or is too cool or too hot.
 For that, we need the temperature continuous data.

 Based on what they learned from the discrete data bar chart, the engineer decided to take action and study the curing oven components.